lonng/nano/docs/get_started.md

 ### Request, Response, Notify, Push

-There are four types of messages in pomelo: request, response, notify and push.
+There are four types of messages in Nano: request, response, notify and push.
 Client initiates request to server, and then server returns a response after handling the request.
 Notify message is also sent to server by client, but it does not need a response.
 Pushing message is sent by server to client actively.